notepad-plus-plus/npp-usermanual/content/docs/searching.md

     Note: These are all still _inside_ the conditional expression.

     Do not confuse the assertions that control a conditional expression (here) with the assertions that are part of the pattern matching (the [Assertions](#assertions) section, below).
-Here, if the assertion is used to decide which expression is used; below, the assertion decides whether the pattern is matching or not.
+Here, the assertion is used to decide which expression is used; below, the assertion decides whether the pattern is matching or not.

     Note: PCRE doesn't treat recursion expressions like Perl does: